-2.1.3 Responding to a food safety complaint that includes dissatisfaction about the FSA
+2.1.2 Responding to a food safety complaint that includes dissatisfaction about the FSA

 Where a complaint also includes an expression of dissatisfaction about the FSA, the FSA's own complaints procedure will also apply.
 In almost all cases, complaints against the FSA are dealt with at the local level in the first instance and advice on how to proceed can be obtained from CSU transactions.
-It is standard procedure that responses to complaints against the FSA include details of how the complainant can escalate their case should they be dissatisfied with the response they receive.
+It is a matter of standard practice that responses to complaints against the FSA include details of how the complainant can escalate their case should they be dissatisfied with the response they receive.
 On escalation, the FSA Complaints Co-ordinator manages the case.

-2.1.4 Whistle-blowers
+2.1.3 Whistle-blowers